-‘De Wateraap’ is a Fearless Ode to Nature
+‘De Wateraap’ by Mariken Heitman: A Fearless Ode to Nature

 Biologist Elke wants to take the world by storm and revive the theory of the aquatic ape.
 But it turns out that in the end she has mostly been looking to find herself, her own unique form and identity.
 With De wateraap (The Aquatic Ape), Mariken Heitman has written a penetrating debut.

 Suddenly, when she turns twelve, Elke feels embarrassed and betrayed.
 By her body ‘of bulges, growths, crying fits and dark, hostile hairs that creep like insects out of her white underpants’.
 She is shocked.
 All her life she had been hosting something, something she didn’t really want to be/come.
 ‘I evaded the body that was intended for me.
 Something was wrong with me.’
 And her parents, who had not told her anything, they were a second betrayal.
 After puberty, Elke still continues to resist that mandatory metamorphosis into a woman.
 ‘Inside, someone else was waiting in the wings.’